rackerlabs/support-how-to/content/how-to/account-management/account-management-faq/index.md

 {{< accordion title="Which users can create support tickets?" col="in" href="accordion22" >}}

-All users can create support tickets.
-However, only the account owner is updated on the ticket status.
+All users with account administration permissions are allowed to create support tickets related to account or device changes.
+Users limited to device permissions are only allowed to create tickets for the specific devices they are granted permissions on.
+For further information about Ticket Creation, please visit the [Fabric Ticketing section](https://docs.rackspace.com/support/how-to/fabric-ticketing/).
 {{</ accordion >}}

 {{< accordion title="Can I delegate all functionality as an account owner?" col="in" href="accordion23" >}}

-Yes, now account owner can delegate all functionality.
+Yes, an account owner can delegate all functionality.
 {{</ accordion >}}

 {{< accordion title="Does RBAC provide fine-grained access control for specific servers, directories, or files?" col="in" href="accordion24" >}}